phetsims/phet-info/deployment-info/src/rc-phet-io.md

 ## Publishing an 'rc' (release candidate) version (PhET-iO brand)

+NOTE: as of 10/31/16 phet-io testing is in flux, so we are constantly using master to build.
-The latest fully-tested SHAs (use these if appropriate): https://raw.githubusercontent.com/phetsims/faradays-law/86b01c46b5c43ec25a803cf07ca2e46d8c196861/dependencies.json
+The latest fully-tested SHAs (use these if appropriate):

 The latest SHAs under testing (use these if appropriate):

-The latest SHAs under testing (use these if appropriate): https://github.com/phetsims/faradays-law/blob/8f2f22de09af5ae1ee7fcfac5734a870e21e1fe1/dependencies.json
-TODO: should the following sentance go in rc-phet.md also?
+TODO: should the following sentence go in rc-phet.md also?
-Keep in mind these SHAs may not include all of the repos for your sim, but you can still overwrite your dependencies with them, and the rest will be flled in with master during the build.
+Keep in mind these SHAs may not include all of the repos for your sim, but you can still overwrite your dependencies with them, and the rest will be filled in with master during the build.

 RC versions are deployed to spot.colorado.edu at http://www.colorado.edu/physics/phet/dev/html/